kschzt/amiga-digital-sampler/README.md

 ## Overview

-Enables fully digital audio input to Amiga samplers using a Raspberry Pi for DSP and a Raspberry Pi Pico for timing control.
+Enables fully digital audio input to Amiga sampler software using a Raspberry Pi for DSP and a Raspberry Pi Pico for timing control.

 ## Status